danni9310/api-domains-frontend/README.md

 # Frontend API domains

-API aimed to search information about different domains
+API aimed to search information for about different domains